 2) NIST 800-37 Risk Management Framework

 The NIST 800-37 Risk Management Framework is a step-by-step process for assessing risk and implementing countermeasures to reduce risk to an acceptable level.
 The NIST 800-37 Risk Management Framework is applicable to all organizations, regardless of size, type, or complexity.

 The NIST 800-37 is a standard that is used in the federal government to ensure that they are compliant with security standards.
 This process is a great way for any organization to manage the risk of their information system.

 3) NIST Cybersecurity Framework

-The National Institute of Standards and Technology (NIST) released the NIST Cybersecurity Framework to help organizations manage cybersecurity risk.
+The National Institute of Standards and Technology (NIST) released the NIST Cybersecurity Framework to help organizations manage cybersecurity risks.
 The Framework is a set of standards and best practices that organizations can use as they develop strategies for managing cybersecurity risk.

-Organizations that use the Framework can develop and implement an effective cybersecurity risk management program that enables the organization to protect its operations and assets; satisfy its missions and business functions; and manage cybersecurity risk effectively.
+Organizations that use the Framework can develop and implement an effective cybersecurity risk management program that enables the organization to protect its operations and assets; satisfy its missions and business functions, and manage cybersecurity risk effectively.

 Role of Vulnerability Assessment in NIST Security Audit

 NIST (National Institute of Standards and Technology) is one of the leading government agencies that are responsible for providing comprehensive information security standards.
 According to the NIST, vulnerability scanning of systems and devices needs to be conducted to ensure that systems are safe and secure.